You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Here's a scenario that plays out more than it should:

 Was it Google Drive?
 Maybe not.
-But they'll never know.
+But here's the problem: they'll never know.
 There's no log.
 No way to tell who forwarded the link.
-No watermark to trace the source.
+No record of who accessed what, or when.
+Nothing to trace.

 Folder structure: